 - 1. Students will use the internet as one information source for specific assignments.
-Students will also continue to use other information resources such as book, magazines, CDs. - 2.
+Students will also continue to use other information resources such as books, magazines, CDs. - 2.
 Students will use the internet to access sites, including search engines, which have been pre-planned by their teachers. - 3.
 Student use of the internet will be supervised by staff. - 4.
 Students who need to print information from the internet must have pre-approval by the supervising staff. - 5.
 Students are responsible for adhering to copyright guidelines and for any material they produce. - 6.
 Students will be allowed, with staff supervision, to access the internet during non-class times such as before school, lunch hour, and study halls keeping in mind that the Technology Acceptable Use Policy states that use of the internet is for direct school learning experiences.
 The internet is to be used for curriculum-related projects.
 General subject browsing, personal printing, downloading will not be allowed. - 7.
 Violation of these internet guidelines may include the immediate loss of computer use privileges to the loss of computer privileges for the remainder of the year. - 8.
-NO FOOD OR DRINK allowed in the computer lab, the library, or when working with a laptop. - 9.
 Consequences for violating these General Guidelines range from fines to loss of equipment use privileges for a specified period of time.